r-grandorder/tri-hermes/en/pages/avalon.md

 Wait...that's strange.

 **Fairy Knight Lancelot:**
 Breaching the Main Gate should be your priority.
-The Foreign Magus' role is to give {(M)his/(F)her} all at the main gate.
+The Foreign Magus' role is to give {(M) his /(F) her} all at the main gate.

 **Fairy Knight Lancelot:**
 The fact that there was spare energy to share with Grimm means&mdash;